nrfconnect/ncs-zigbee/docs/architectures.rst

      - Advantage
      - Trade-off
    * - Deployment model
-     - A single firmware image can start as Zigbee and migrate to Matter after commissioning, without reflashing.
+     - A single firmware image can start as Zigbee and migrate to Matter after commissioning or a button-triggered switch, without reflashing.
-     - Switching back to Zigbee requires a Matter factory reset, which clears Matter commissioning data.
+     - Switching back to Zigbee is supported by a long button press.
+Removing the last Matter fabric or triggering a Matter factory reset clears Matter commissioning data and resets the persisted protocol to the configured default.
    * - Radio usage
      - Bluetooth LE commissioning (CHIPoBLE) runs concurrently with Zigbee operation, so no separate commissioning device is needed.
      - The 802.15.4 radio is used by one stack at a time.
 Zigbee operation pauses once the device switches to Matter.